 When the sun’s up and shining, paddle a kayak around the adjacent Oakland Estuary, especially lively during the fall bird migration.
 You’ll also get great views of the oddly creature-like dock cranes used to load cargo ships.
 Urban legend says the cranes inspired local filmmaker George Lucas to create the ominous AT-AT Walkers in Star Wars; true or not, the cranes do resemble the movie’s creepy four-legged tanks.

 Post paddle, stroll the square—their website has a good map—to visit shops, or tour two historic vessels: the Lightship Relief, a floating lighthouse which aided navigation along various U.S. coastlines from 1951 to 1974, and the USS Potomac, President Franklin Delano Roosevelt’s historic yacht (ask about bay cruises).
-Dine at inviting options like Baia for organic pasta, or have crab cake benedict for brunch at Oakland Grill.
-Overlooking the waterfront in the square is also Plank, a restaurant and sprawling beer garden where you can bowl and play bocce; Yoshi’s, a music venue and Japanese restaurant that has been a mainstay in the area almost half a century, continues to host top jazz acts and artists of other genres.
-A weekly Sunday farmers market and the Regal Cinemas Jack London Stadium 9 movie theater add to Jack London Square’s neighborhood-y appeal.
+Dine at inviting options like Farmhouse Kitchen for both traditional and adventurous Thai food, or grab a table overlooking the waterfront at Plank, a restaurant and sprawling beer garden where you can bowl and play bocce.
+Yoshi’s, a music venue and Japanese restaurant that has been a mainstay in the area almost half a century, continues to host top jazz acts and artists of other genres.
+A weekly Sunday farmers’ market and the Regal Cinemas Jack London Stadium 9 movie theater add to Jack London Square’s neighborhood-y appeal.